isa-sp/SR_semi-automated_screening/example/README.md

 The code can also be used to run new simulations using other datasets or using altered simulation settings.

 ### *code*
-The following codes are available to reproduce or run simulations:
+The following scripts are available to reproduce or run simulations:
 - ```process_datasets.ipynb``` to retrieve and process a set of datasets of systematic reviews of intervention studies
 - ```simulate_datasets.py``` to simulate the semi-automated screening with the processed intervention review data (or any other dataset in the same format) by computing rankings
 - ```process_example_results.ipynb``` to process the resulting rankings into figures and tables